 At an organisational level, this looks like how the overall journey to becoming a life-long and high value customer can be accelerated, in order grow the business as a whole.
 Customer experience is huge measure of success in every business and when you look at integration at holistic level, it is actually quite easy to express how it impacts the customer experience.

 For example; connecting CRM to Marketing tools can exponentially speed up sales.
 Or integrating Customer Service software to your ITSM/Developer tools can enable you to deliver new features or fix bugs at a much faster rate.
 To the internal IT team this might just look like less ‘manual work’ but to the business it looks like more customers, better experiences and greater growth.

 How do you identify and engage key stakeholders?

 Look for where the most manually looked after connections are between teams and applications.
 If people are meeting once a week to share data from Salesforce with the finance team, could this be automated into a real-time exchange through a high-performing integration?

 Opportunities like this are everywhere, engaging at a day-to-day level of business is how you find out where the greatest needs and frustrations are.
 Because of the nature of ‘traditional’ integration, it is often assumed by the business and IT alike, that any desired improvement will be expensive and slow.
 So, leading with an approach to stakeholder engagement, which shows readiness and capability around implementing fast and flexible integrations is essential to your success.

-Using Integration Hub solutions over API’s, iPaaS or Managed Services, is the vital technology change you need to make, in order to confidently walk into any part of the business and know that any integration challenge presented to you, is possible and affordable.
+Using Integration Automation solutions over traditional iPaaS or API management systems is the vital technology change you need to make, in order to confidently walk into any part of the business and know that any integration challenge presented to you, is possible and affordable.

 What are the upfront an on-going costs?